mukulmishra18/mukulmishra18.github.io/_posts/2017-6-12-first-post.md

-# First post for this blog
+---
+layout: post
+title: "First post"
+categories: blog
+---

 ## Hello,

-This is my post for this blog.
+This is my first post for this blog.
-This blog is hosted on Github Pages and uses Jykell theme So Simple!!
+This blog is hosted on Github Pages and powered by Jykell.

+Theme used here is `So Simple`!!